-RNIB collects data on local authority vision impairment (VI) education services so we can monitor changes to provision for children and young people.
-See the key findings from the report of findings from a 2013 Freedom of Information (FOI) request to local authorities in England.
+RNIB collects data on local authority vision impairment (VI) education services so that we can monitor changes to provision for children and young people.
+See the key findings from our 2013 Freedom of Information (FOI) request to local authorities in England.

 Protecting specialist services for children with vision impairment

-RNIB have produced a new information leaflet to ensure that local authority officers understand the importance of maintaining specialist education services for children with vision impairment at a time when budgets are subject to spending constraints.
-It also looks at the legal implications of making any changes.
+Our information leaflet ensures that local authority officers understand the importance of maintaining specialist education services for children with vision impairment even when budgets are tight.
+It also explains the legal implications of changes that reduce specialist support.

 Download your copy below: